-1.2 Description of the proposed rule
+1.2 Description of the adopted rule

-The proposed rule requires:
+The adopted rule requires:

-- Demonstrated emissions reduction, by a petroleum refinery either: - 3.
-Meeting an Energy Intensity Index ® (EII®)1 greater than or equal to the 50th percentile EII® for petroleum refineries its size, using any EII® report issued between 2006 and the first annual report in 2014, OR - 4.
-By 2025 reporting (2024 data), implementing sufficient projects that result in a 10-percent reduction from 2010 (or 2011 if 2010 data is not representative) emissions, or meet the energy efficiency standard described in option 1, above. - Annual reporting: - Submitting annual reports on October 1st until compliance with either standard above is demonstrated. - Recordkeeping: - Keeping records supporting reports and compliance for five years after last report.
+- Demonstrated emissions reduction, by a petroleum refinery either: - 1.
+Meeting an Energy Intensity Index ® (EII®)2 greater than or equal to the 50th percentile EII® for petroleum refineries its size, using any EII® report issued between 2006 and the first annual report in 2014, OR - 2.
+By 2025 reporting (2024 data), implementing sufficient projects that result in a 10-percent reduction from 2010 (or 2011 if 2010 data is not representative) emissions, or meet the energy efficiency standard described in option 1, above. - Annual reporting: - Submitting annual reports on October 1st until compliance with either standard above is demonstrated. - Recordkeeping: